‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 Bill Gates had sensed IBM executives’ lack of knowledge of the emerging software industry and the IBM executives’ own sense of overconfidence and used this against them to pull off an audacious sleight of hand licensing deal that made him one of the world’s richest men.
 IBM’s executives’ never caught up to, what in hindsight, was the worst deal in computing history until it was too late.
 IBM was so successful at the time and they never even considered that they had gifted Microsoft the golden goose.

-What influenced them to skip thinking through a decision of such magnitude is what is known as confirmation bias.
-Bias, a cognitive shortcut that our brain takes allows us to make quick decisions.
-Bias in itself isn’t inherently bad it saves our brain from melting down from doing so much cognitive processing and is nature’s ways of conserving energy.
+What influenced them to short-cut what should have been a well thought out decision making process was because of confirmation bias.
+Bias is a cognitive shortcut that our brain takes allows us to make quick decisions.
+Bias in itself isn’t inherently bad it saves our brain from melting down from doing so much cognitive processing.
+Its nature’s ways of conserving energy.

 Business strategy biases:

-This bias shows up as an over estimation of our own abilities.
+This bias shows up as an over-estimation of our own abilities.
 In IBM’s case, its executives were so confident of their success that they never gave much thought to the licensing deal that they signed with Microsoft.
-This condition loosely overlaps with another related bias called the Dunning Kruger effect.
-A study discovered that competence and confidence in some individuals were actually inversely proportional.
-The more incompetent they were the higher was their level of self confidence.
-There is no one who is a better example of this bias than Donald Trump.

-The tendency to settle in and copy what everyone else is doing usually does mean you’re safe however this can also end up having a ‘me too’ product with no clear competitive differentiator.
-Knowing when to balance a feature that is required for your product while also having a competitive differentiator is key to creating a product ‘USP’.
+The tendency to settle in and copy what everyone else can make you feel safe can give you a me too product with no clear competitive differentiator.
+Having a good strategic product roadmap is key to having competitive differentiator that give a product a ‘USP’.

-Sometimes carrying on with a failed idea can seem to be more tempting that abandoning it and using that energy into a new pursuit.
-This is caused by a loss aversion bias because of the emotional attachment and toll of having sunk time and effort into it.
-This can be seen especially with developers who may have spent a long time on a feature that is past its use by date any results but continues to invest time and effort in it.
+Sometimes carrying on with a failed idea can seem to be more tempting that abandoning it.
+This is caused by a loss aversion bias caused by the emotional attachment and toll of having sunk time and effort into it.
+When you see that a feature no longer is yielding value across key metrics it’s time to seriously value whether it’s worth continuing to invest in it.

 Law of instrument

 “To a carpenter with a hammer everything looks like a nail”.
-This can sometimes be seen from product people that have competencies in a different discipline and tend to rely on the knowledge they have acquired in that background.
-For example a product manager with a technical background may tend to be more reliant on using a technical solution to solve a problem over design thinking.
+This can sometimes be seen from people that have competencies in a different discipline and tend to rely on the knowledge they have acquired in that background.
+For example a product manager with a strong technical background may skip creative out of the box thinking and resort to cliches simply because they haven’t developed the muscle for it.

 Base rate fallacy